-Memories and experiences make a piece of jewellery important for a woman, researcher findsJanuary 28th, 2013 in Psychology & Psychiatry
+Memories and experiences make a piece of jewellery important for a woman, researcher findsJanuary 28, 2013 in Medicine & Health / Psychology & Psychiatry

 Women own and wear jewellery for the sake of others.
 Through their use of jewellery, women indicate belonging to a certain group, such as family or persons with a similar worldview or values.
 Jewellery is important for women, as it is associated with a number of significant memories and personal experiences.

 These are findings from a dissertation by Petra Ahde-Deal, in which she explores the social reasons for women to wear and possess jewellery.
 Ahde-Deal will defend her dissertation at the Aalto University School of Arts, Design and Architecture on Friday 25 January 2013.
 The study is first of its kind, since research in the field of design has not focused on the significance of personal experiences as a motive to wear and possess jewellery.

 "Pieces of jewellery are not just contemporary objects; they also function to bring together past, present and future generations.
 They carry with them memories of relationships, family ties and important milestones in life.
 Pieces of jewellery that stay in the family for several generations carry particular significance, as they contain so many meanings," Petra Ahde-Deal explains.